nightroman/FarNet/GitKit/README.md

 Use this command in order to commit changes

 ```
-gk: commit=<message>
+gk:commit
 ```

-Set the message to "#" in order to compose it in the editor.
-If you also set `CommentaryChar` then the message will contain the commented out info about changes to be committed.

 Parameters

+- `Message=<string>`

+    The commit message.
+Omit it in order to compose in the editor.
+If you also set `CommentaryChar` then the editor text will contain commentaries about changes.

 - `All={true|false}`